Find a guide with over 45 ideas for a Spring home with decluttering tips, decorating ideas, home decor, and Spring holidays.

 I highly suggest reading the original book or subsequent book , Spark Joy, that includes detailed explanations on how to store and display items.
 It also briefly outlines the first book.
 It is truly a gold mine!

 On a side note, Marie shares how to express gratitude for your house and things.
 After living in Japan for four years, I appreciate the spiritual tips in the book but know that it can come off strange to a fellow American or someone not from that culture and mindset.
 Just know she expresses deep-rooted Japanese spiritual beliefs and it’s a lovely reminder to show more gratitude!

 Looking for a quick and easy way to prep your house for Spring?

 If you already feel confident in your decluttering and organizing skills or just have too much on your plate to start at the beginning.
 Try using a list of things you can get rid of right now!
-(Also included in the free checklists at the bottom of this post.)
-After you complete it, give yourself a pat on the back and let’s get to decorating and DIYing.
+(Also included in the free checklists at the top of this post.)
+After you complete it, give yourself a pat on the back, and let’s get to decorating and DIYing.

 20 Decorating Tips to Get Your House Pinterest-Ready for Spring

 Try a few decorating tips or all of them to transform your home for the season in no time!

 - Add a no-fuss flower arrangement with tulips or daffodils.
 They look beautiful without the help of any other greenery.